-Like everything else, different years bring different students.
-Some years bring motivated to read students, while other years I have students that love to disclose that they have never “really” read a book from beginning to end by themselves.
+Different years bring different students.
+Some years I get a strong group of motivated readers, while other years I’ll have a larger group that admits they have never “really” read a book from beginning to end by themselves.
 Nothing will send a teacher to the bookshelf faster than a line like that!

-While I tend to read about 5-10 novels with my students a year in small groups and through whole group instruction, I struggle to read the same ones over and over.
-Again, each year brings different students, what worked with one group is not the perfect text for another.
-Some years my students are highly motivated and are willing to tackle any text I present, other years I have to work a bit harder and find a new title and create a new novel unit.
-I do love when this happens because I LOVE a challenge.
+While I tend to read about 10 novels with my students a year between small groups and whole-group instruction, I struggle to read the same ones over and over.
+Again, each year brings different students; what worked with one group is not the perfect text for another.
+Some years my students are highly motivated and are willing to tackle any text I present; other years I have to work a bit harder, find a new title, and create a new novel unit.

-My favorite upper elementary to middle school authors are without a doubt, Sharon Creech, Gary Paulsen, and Jerry Spinelli.
+My favorite upper elementary and middle school authors are, without a doubt, Sharon Creech, Gary Paulsen, and Jerry Spinelli.
 There are other authors I share with my students, but these authors have really nailed the ability to reach this adolescent group.
-If you have not read ANY of their books because you are a newer teacher, have been living under a rock, or have to follow some other reading resource, Google this bunch in order to find a few titles and race to your local library to read them as quickly as possible.
+If you have not read any of their books because you are a newer teacher or have been living under a rock, Google these authors to find a few titles and race to your local library to read them as quickly as possible.

-Here is a unit I created to go along with this text.
+Here is the novel study I created to go along with this text.
 It is the perfect resource to get your students writing and analyzing poetry.
 They are responding to Jack in the novel as his teacher, Miss Stretchberry, in journal format and will be analyzing each poem that she shares to enhance their understanding of poetry.
-Your dog-loving students will not want to put this text down.
+Your dog-loving students will not want to write this text down.

 Some other great dog texts and novels that I have shared with my students are: